 Direct symptoms of pernicious anemia are due to a lack of red blood cells, which are vital to carrying oxygen to the cells of the body.
 Symptoms can include pale skin, shortness of breath, fatigue, dizziness, headache, cold hands and feet, ...more symptoms »

 Pernicious anemia: Treatments

 The first step in the treatment of pernicious anemia is prevention.
 Many types of pernicious anemias cannot be prevented.
 However, it is important to eat a diet that includes a sufficient amount of vitamin B12.
 Vitamin B12 found in lean red meats, poultry, fish, and dairy products, such as milk, cheese and yogurt.
-Taking supplements that contain vitamin B12 may also be ...more treatments »
+Taking supplements that contain vitamin B12 may ...more treatments »

 Pernicious anemia: Misdiagnosis

 It is possible for a diagnosis of pernicious anemia to be delayed or missed.
 This is because some symptoms, such as fatigue, pale skin, headache, and cold hands and feet, can be vague, easily overlooked, or attributed to relatively benign conditions, such as a lack of sun or aging.